 Other BMs - 10mm stalk / 10mm thread - BMW adaptor 51167673982

 Chain adjustment can be problematic, particularly on the Dakar & Sertao with the lack of a centre stand & variations in chain slack due to the rear suspension geometry.
 On the Dakar & Sertao where an after market centre stand is fitted the chain should be adjusted so the chain is tight when pushed up to the rear end of the chain rubbing block on the lower side of the swing arm.
-A simple method of checking with only a side stand is not known.
+The same method of checking can be done when on the side stand.

 Take care with the chain adjusting bolts, they can work loose, the bolts and end plates fall off.
 After tightening the axle check the adjusters and tighten.
 Fitting nyloc nuts inside the swing arm on the bolts is a good idea.

 The BMW F650GS chain guard & possum scraper breaks & does not suit everyone.
 An alternative is the G650GS guard (Part No 46 62 7 727 156)

 Where fitting an O-Ring chain with a clip link use a press to fit the link and hold the outer plate in place without squashing and damaging the O-Ring.
 The O-Ring should maintain pressure on the outer link clip.

 The 00-04 oil drain plug is easily damaged so take care when removing the plug.